uknowaguy/my-gatsby-blog/content/blog/love-thy-neighbor/index.md

 ####Lets Get Real####

-The coronavirus pandemic is our current reality and, before I go any further, I'd like to declare that I'm not a doctor, scientist, virologist, or any kind of specialist pertaining to the field of viruses; however, I am a part of the human race (I think 👽).
+The coronavirus pandemic is our current reality, and, before I go any further, I'd like to declare that I'm not a doctor, scientist, virologist, or any kind of specialist pertaining to the field of viruses; however, I am a part of the human race (I think 👽).

 In my search for the truth, I've come across several articles and videos which I believe are unbiased.
 I've included a link to one of these videos [here.](#abcd)